ao333/IOTA-Visualizer/README.md

  - **server**: our main http server, dealing with requests and responses with client side.
  - **database**: interacting with IOTA api and database.
 Insert data into database, update the data and add more new data.

+ **Before you run the codes, please make sure newest version of node.js and npm package manager have been installed**

 ## Server
+**in 'server' folder**
-To run the server, go into server folder initialize project and run npm start:
+To run the server, go into server folder, initialize project and run npm start:

     cd server
     npm install
     npm start
-Notice:  We have git-ignored file config_neo4j.js and config_mongo.js which contains connection username and password of our database in azure.
-Please ask for these two files and put them in server folder before you run the file to test.
+**IMPORTANT**:  There are two files, config_neo4j.js and config_mongo.js, in 'config' folder which contain connection username and password of our database.
+If you want to use your own local database, please change these two files to your own username and password.
+If these two files are missing, please create them in 'config' folder following formats shown below.

 ## Database
+**in 'database' folder**
 To begin database updating, go into the database folder:

     cd database
     npm install
     npm start
-Suggestion: We have git-ignored the config_neo4j.js and config_mongo.js.
-Please ask for these two files and put them in subfolder 'config' before you run the file to test.

-IMPORTANT: if you would like to test the database functions, please modify the file config_mongo.js and config_neo4j.js to your local database.
-(Firstly install these two databases into your local machine)
+**IMPORTANT**: There are two files, config_neo4j.js and config_mongo.js, in 'config' folder which contain connection username and password of our database.
+If you want to use your own local database, please change these two files to your own username and password.
+If these two files are missing, please create them in 'config' folder following formats shown below.

 ![ScreenShot](https://lh3.googleusercontent.com/dZ9vo78-VukeKudwWEaqxQMuQnZCAqFsS-B2vt1VmMzMg2yrUxqkI7HosHfIcxbSgRAAvgRjrZU "IOTA")